 Volunteering & citizen science

-Volunteering is more than giving time as well.
-It’s also about building connections, creating opportunities, and inspiring change.
+Volunteering is more than giving time - it’s also about building connections, creating opportunities, and inspiring change.
 Our volunteers make up the heart of our work.
-Through citizen science projects, your passion and commitment ensure that our oceans remain a source of life, inspiration, and belonging for generations to come.
+Through citizen science projects, your passion and commitment ensure that our ocean remains a source of life, inspiration, and belonging for generations to come.

 Beach cleaning

-Beach cleaning is most likely the most widely recognised volunteering activity for a marine conservation charity.
 Participating in a beach clean is a great way to help the ocean while getting some fresh air too.
-Whether with family, other strangers or by yourself, the litter picked up helps stop litter from entering the ocean and the recorded data helps us track litter back to source, enabling us to campaign for change.
+We have beach cleaning events running throughout the year and there's hundreds you can book onto during our flagship Great British Beach Clean campaign (September).
+Whether with family, colleagues, new friends or by yourself, the litter collected helps stop litter from entering the ocean and the recorded data helps us track litter back to source, enabling us to campaign for change.

 Fundraising & events

 We truly appreciate those who dedicate their time by raising money for The Marine Conservation Society.
-Not only does it raise valuable unrestricted funding that we can use to improve the health of the ocean, it also makes more people aware of our goal for a cleaner, healthier, more protected ocean.
+Not only does it raise valuable unrestricted funding that we can use to further our work, it also makes more people aware of our goal for a cleaner, healthier, better protected ocean.

 The Youth Ocean Network